etherealvisage/cpsc301/docs/test-strategy.md

 module.
 Tests must be developed concurrently alongside code, with developers required to submit test code simultaneously alongside application code when pushing new commits to Github.
-(This does not, however, require that the developer pursue a test-driven-development approach -- he may pursue whatever approach he prefers, whether it be TDD or writing tests ex post facto.)
+(This does not, however, require that the developer pursue a test-driven-development approach---he may pursue whatever approach he prefers, whether it be TDD or writing tests ex post facto.)
 New features must be accompanied by unit tests that demonstrate proper function, both in expected and erroneous scenarios.
 Bug fixes must have unit tests which verify that